Husband, Father of two, Farmer, community activist. I have been your local politician for the last four years.

 After graduating from the Applied Communications program at Camosun, Matteus started Royal Road’s program in Communications but felt something missing and chose instead to start his multimedia company, Mazo Media, specializing in video production.
 Matteus lent his communication skills he developed while at the Camosun College Student Society (CCSS) to his video production company.
 Three years later, Mazo Media is still helping businesses and organizations reach their potentialadvertising goals.

 Matteus and Zoe moved to Cobble Hill in 2012, after Zoe received a teaching job in the valley.
 The two had always been gardeners in Victoria but now with more land, the “garden” started to grow and grow.
-Six chickens and MANY raised beds later, the two caught the farming bug and have now moved onto Hutchinson Road to start their small scale farm.
-It is their hope to sell local organic produce through Community Supported Agriculture (CSA) sales.
-They now have 70 chickens and 3 dairy goats.
+Six chickens and MANY raised beds later, the two caught the farming bug and moved onto Hutchinson Road to start their small scale farm.